-Several ethics advisory committees have addressed whether a lawyer, by cc'ing their client on an email to another lawyer, is impliedly consenting to that lawyer communicating directly with the client by replying "to all."
-Most have concluded that this is not enough by itself to constitute implied consent in the absence of additional circumstances indicating an intent to consent; therefore, a lawyer who replies to all knowing that the initiating lawyer's client is copied, violates ER 4.2.
+Several ethics advisory committees have addressed the question of whether a lawyer, by cc'ing their client on an email to another lawyer, is impliedly consenting to that lawyer communicating directly with the client by replying "to all."
+Most have concluded that this is not enough, in itself, to constitute implied consent, in the absence of additional circumstances indicating an intent to consent; therefore, a lawyer who replies to all knowing that the initiating lawyer's client is copied, violates ER 4.2.
 Pa.
 Bar Ass'n Comm. on Legal Ethics & Prof'l Responsibility, Formal Op.
 2020-100; S.C.
 Bar Ethics Adv.
 Op.
 18-04 (2018); Alaska Bar Association Ethics Committee Opinion 2018-1; N.C.
 State Bar Council Ethics Comm., Formal Op.
 2012-7; Cal.
 Standing Comm. on Prof'l Responsibility & Conduct, Formal Op.
 2011-181; Ass'n of the Bar of the City of N.Y.
 Comm. on Prof'l and Judicial Ethics, Formal Op.
 2009-1.
 Those opinions have listed various factors to be considered in determining whether consent has been implied, such as:

-(1) how the communication is initiated; (2) nature of the matter (transactional or adversarial); (3) the prior course of conduct of the lawyers and their clients; (4) the extent to which the communication might interfere with the client-lawyer relationship.
+(1) how the communication is initiated; (2) the prior course of conduct between or among the lawyers and their clients; (3) [the] potential that the response might interfere with the client-lawyer relationship; and (4) whether the specific content of the email is appropriate to send directly to a represented client.

-N.C.
-State Bar Formal Eth.
-Op.
-2012-7 at 1.
+Pa.
+Bar Ass'n Comm. on Legal Ethics & Prof'l Responsibility, Formal Op.
+2020 100.
 The California opinion provides a longer list of suggestions: